- What is positive parenting?

 This is one of the most important things they crave for.
 Teenagers love freedom and hate intrusion.
 They may make you feel they do not want you anymore, but don’t take it seriously because you know they need you.

 Allow them to spend time with their friends, and pursue a hobby of their choice.
 But make sure you know what they are doing and how they are using their freedom.
+Remind them that their freedom is a privilege that comes with responsibility, such as letting you know their plans and calling/texting when plans change.

 5. Listen, understand, empathize but don’t judge:

 Listen to your child when they share something with you.
 When you listen to them, they are likely to open up and share their issues.
 Assure them that you can help them resolve the matter but resist from criticizing or judging your child.
+Listening without judging makes it safe for your teen to talk about the uncomfortable things.

 6. Don’t show your authority: